 - Gives space for you to reflect on all that happened this past year – the successes, the challenges, the (gasp) failure events, the unexpected, the incompleted, the surprises, etc

-- Celebration time – closing the book on the past year allows for you to head into a New Year with resolution on what happened, and a renewed energy for the year ahead.
-Whether you had a successful, or a challenging year, the celebration is acknowledging that this year taught you so many things – about business, about people, about yourself.
+- Celebration time – closing the book on the past year allows you to head into a New Year with a resolution on what happened, and a renewed energy for the year ahead.
+Whether you had a successful, or a challenging year, the celebration is acknowledging that this year taught you so many things – about business, about people, and about yourself.

 - Centers you back to your “why”